Astral-Sheep/NeovimConfig/README.md

-This is my neovim configuration.
+This is my neovim configuration for windows 10.

 Neovim version: 0.7.2